UM-Dearborn Faculty Handbook Supplement

 The "Sabbatical Leave Policy and Procedures" document provides details and clarifications for the four additional areas.

-The policy shall go into effect at the start of the 2017-2018 academic year.
+The policy went into effect at the start of the 2017-2018 academic year.

 All UM-Dearborn should utilize the UM-Dearborn Syllabus Template when writing their syllabi.